MessageComposer Middleware

 Add Custom Suggestion Type

-To add a new suggestion type and associate it with a trigger, we need to:
+To add a new suggestion type and associate it with a trigger:

-2. insert it at a convenient position in the execution flow
+2. Insert it at the appropriate position in the execution flow.

 type ChannelMentionsMiddleware = Middleware<